Grantee Directory

 Coalition for the Homeless

-To prevent eviction and achieve housing stability, and to provide crisis and ongoing services to homeless and unstably housed households.
+To prevent evictions and to provide crisis services to individuals who are homeless or unstably housed.

 CollegeBound Initiative

-To boost the rate of college matriculation for high school students and to implement a near-peer college advising and persistence program across four-year and two-year colleges.
+To boost the rate of college matriculation for students across at least 26 high schools and to implement a near-peer college advising and persistence program across 18 four-year and two-year colleges.

 Grant amount: $580,000